+Cardamom is a spice made from plant seeds.
 Grown in India, Sri Lanka, Tanzania, and Guatemala, cardamom comes from a plant similar to ginger.
 Each small, green pod on the plant contains about 15 to 20 seeds.
 There are two different types: black cardamom (elaichi) and green cardamom (elettaria).
-Black cardamom pods are larger than green cardamom pods and their seeds have a different taste and smell.
+Black cardamom pods are larger than green cardamom pods.
+Their seeds have a different taste and smell.

 These aromatic seeds have been used in cooking and medicine for many years.
-In Turkey and the Middle East, cardamom is often infused in Greek coffee.
+In Turkey and the Middle East, coffee is often infused with cardamom.
 Historically, people have also chewed the seeds to freshen breath.
 You may also find cardamom as an ingredient in certain teas.

-Used around the world, cardamom is commonly found in Indian cooking.
-It’s typically an ingredient in spice mixes such as curries and garam masalas.
-You can buy cardamom for cooking as a whole seed, powder, or as part of an already mixed spice blend.
-Powders can lose their taste and smell more quickly, so it’s recommended to buy cardamom as a seed or pod and then grind it yourself when you want to use it.
+Used around the world, cardamom is particularly popular in Indian cooking.
+It’s typically an ingredient in spice mixes, such as curries and garam masalas.
+You can use cardamom as a whole seed, powder, or as part of an already mixed spice blend.
+Powders can lose their taste and smell more quickly, so you should buy cardamom as a seed or pod and then grind it yourself when you want to use it.

 Green cardamom has a sweeter taste and is believed to have antioxidants and antimicrobial properties, as well as the ability to help with digestive issues.
-As an antioxidant, it may help to prevent heart disease and cancer.
-Antioxidants help the body’s cells fight back against daily damage done by free radicals.
+As an antioxidant, it may help prevent heart disease and cancer.
+Antioxidants help the body’s cells fight back against daily damage due to free radicals.
 Free radicals can damage our DNA, causing disease.
 One study found that cardamom and black pepper may have a role in protecting the immune system.
-Other research showed that cardamom shows promise as a way to prevent skin cancer.
-Cardamom powder also has the potential to lower blood pressure.
+Other research notes that cardamom shows promise as a way to prevent skin cancer.
+And another study reports that cardamom powder has the potential to lower blood pressure.

-The digestive benefits in green cardamom might come from its fiber content.
-One tablespoon of the spice contains almost two grams of fiber, which is good amount for a spice.
+The digestive benefits of green cardamom might come from its fiber content.
+According to the United States Department of Agriculture, 1 tablespoon of the spice contains almost 2 grams of fiber, which is a good amount for a spice.
 Dietary fiber is important to help the body’s digestive system run smoothly.
 Fiber can also help prevent high cholesterol, heart disease, and weight gain.

-Studies on cardamom are still in the early stages, so there are no standard recommended doses of cardamom for various medical conditions.
-How much you take will likely depend on why you’re using the spice.
+Studies on cardamom are still in the early stages, so there are no standard recommended doses for medical conditions.
+How much you consume will likely depend on why you’re using the spice.
 Most supplements have dosing instructions on the label.